This is a full review of the Peak Design travel backpack 45 L.

 - need a hiking backpack.

 - primarily want a day pack.
-(This bag is a bit too big for your average day pack.)
+(The Peak Design 45l bag is a bit too big for your average day pack.)

 - travel heavy.
 This is a 45L bag at maximum.